chrissy-dev/flick/README.md

    - Make sure that all Composer dependencies are installed.

 2. **Images Not Displaying:**
-   - Verify that the `public/static/` directory is writable and that images are being cached correctly.
+   - Verify that the `public/images/` directory is writable and that images are being cached correctly.
    - Check that the `GD` or `Imagick` extension is installed and enabled in PHP.

 3. **Password Not Working:**
    - Ensure that the password in the `meta.md` file matches the one being entered.
-   - If you are using a hashed password, make sure to verify it correctly using `password_verify()`.

-### Contact

-For any issues or feature requests, feel free to open an issue on the [GitHub repository](https://github.com/your-repo/photo-album-app) or contact the maintainer at your-email@example.com.

----

-Thank you for using the Photo Album Application!
-Enjoy managing and sharing your albums with ease.
+## Final Note
+**⚠️ Note: This application is still under very early development.
+Features may be incomplete or subject to change, and the application is not yet stable.**